People

 Non-Resident Affiliated Scholar

-Eva Pils is professor of law at King's College London.
-She studied law, philosophy, and sinology in Heidelberg, London, and Beijing and holds a PhD in law from University College London.
-Her current research addresses autocratic conceptions and practices of governance, legal and political resistance, and forms of complicity with autocratic wrongs.
-Her most recent book, Human rights in China: a social practice in the shadows of authoritarianism, was published in 2018.
-At King's, she teaches courses on human rights; law and society in China; and authoritarianism, populism and the law.
-Before joining King’s in 2014, Eva was an associate professor at the Chinese University of Hong Kong Faculty of Law.
-She has held visiting appointments at École des Hautes Études en Sciences Sociales (Paris) and at Columbia University (New York).
+Eva Pils is Humboldt Professor of Human Rights Law at Friedrich-Alexander-University Erlangen-Nuremberg.
+Before that she was professor of law at King's College London.
+She studied law, philosophy, and Sinology in Heidelberg, London, and Beijing and holds a PhD in law from University College London.
+Her research addresses autocratic conceptions and practices of governance, legal and political resistance, and forms of complicity with autocratic wrongs.
+Her most recent book, Human Rights in China: A Social Practice in the Shadows of Authoritarianism, was published in 2018.
+Professor Pils has been an associate professor at the Chinese University of Hong Kong Faculty of Law and has held visiting positions at NYU Law School, Cornell Law School, the London School of Economics Law Department, École des Hautes Études en Sciences Sociales (Paris), and Columbia University (New York).
 She is a member of the Academic Freedom and Internationalisation Working Group and a legal action committee member of the Global Legal Action Network.

 download.jpg